mykeura/Minimalist-Mint/README.md

 # Minimalist Mint 🍃

 The official Minimalist Mint theme for Chromium-based browsers.
-A minimalist theme with a color palette inspired by Mint, designed for a serene and elegant browsing experience.
+This design pairs a clean, distraction-free interface with a color scheme that reflects the essence of Mint, creating a serene and focused browsing experience.

 ![Minimalist Mint Theme Preview](images/preview.png)